stryngs/scripts/README.md

 ## email-em
 * Send an email via the command line

+## epull
+* Verify the existence of an email address

 ## hydrafy
 * A way to automatically interact with hydra.
 * Contains comprehensive list of default usernames and passwords

 ## iqt
 * IRC Query Tool

+## mx-rip
+* Rip MX record for a given set of email addresses and do something with it...

 ## quickset
 * A quick way to implement MITM style attacks for wired or wireless scenarios